Options Trading Glossary: Your Go-To Guide

 Bull Market is one term to know in options trading glossary

-• Bull Market: A market characterized by rising prices and investor optimism
+• Bullish: A market characterized by rising prices and investor optimism

-• Bear Market: A market marked by declining prices and pessimism among investors
+• Bearish: A market marked by declining prices and pessimism among investors

 • Penny Stock: Low-priced stocks, typically trading below $5, often with high volatility